pcafrica/advanced_programming_2025-2026/lectures/04/04-c++_inheritance_polymorphism.md

 # Delegating constructor

 In the constructor of a derived class, you can call the constructor of the base class, which is useful if you need to pass arguments.
-If no arguments are passed, the default constructor of the base class is used (in this case, the base class must be default constructible).
+If no arguments are passed, the default constructor of the base class is used (in that case, the base class must be default constructible).

 ```cpp
 class B {